Rabatabashi/cnn-train-test/README.md

 # CNNTrainingFromScratch
 The project created for to understand better that how a simple convolutional neural network works.
 In this project we doesn't use any training framework like TensorFlow or Caffe, only use numpy for the computations.
-You can test an MNIST training with the main.py.
+You can test an MNIST training with the "main" Python script.

 The repository MANIFEST:
  - **resources**: contains all the resource files